ssoheilmhd/prometheus-docker-compose-stack/README.md

 # Create prometheus-grafana stack for monitoring
-*This project is created to monitor services in prometheus and grafana stack.*
+*This project is created to monitor services in prometheus and grafana stack with dockercompose.*

 ## Requirement:
 *If you didn't seperate dockervol when you installed OS, it is highly recommended to create a separeted partition for /var/lib/docker to have better storage management.*